JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes

-Now if you have a more complicated setup you may bake a lot of normal maps same time
+NS: Now if you have a more complicated setup you may bake a lot of normal maps same time

 JR: do i wire it into the diagram?

-NO you save it as a picture
+NS: NO you save it as a picture

 JR: let's stick with simple for now, my brain is full :)

-called something like JR_Normal
+NS: called something like JR_Normal
 Just save it
 and then upload to SL

 JR: ok how how do i save it?

-In the texture window where you see it you can click the icon with 3 horizontal line there is a save image operation will save the picture on display
+NS: In the texture window where you see it you can click the icon with 3 horizontal line there is a save image operation will save the picture on display